Forms and tools page for factor sheets, programmatic and De Minimis section 4f determinations and guidance

 If the property is a historic or archeological site, whether publicly or privately owned, and is on or eligible for the National Register of Historic Places (NRHP), it may be a 4(f) property (see the archaeological exemption above).

 A publicly owned golf course is a 4(f) property but a privately owned golf course, even if it is open to the public is not a 4(f) property.
 See the section 4(f) policy paper.

 A programmatic section 4(f) evaluation is not applicable to an (EIS) project.
 It may be applicable to an environmental assessment (EA) or environmental report (ER) if it meets the criteria in FDM 20-45-5.6.2.

 What defines a 6(f) property?

 Properties acquired or improved in whole or in part using funds from the Land and Water Conservation Fund Act (LWCF Act) may be covered by Section 6(f).

 The Wisconsin Department of Natural Resources (WDNR) is the agency responsible for 6(f) properties and should be routinely contacted to determine whether any property being acquired is 6(f).
 LAWCON funds have been used to improve a number of different types of property, although the impetus has been recreational properties, or for recreational improvements to other properties such as a state forest.
 Use caution when acquiring any publicly owned land since LAWCON funds may have been used for acquisition or recreational improvements.
 See

 6(f) property lists

 To determine whether a property is 6(f) or not, contact the appropriate WisDOT region environmental coordinator and review the list for 6(f) properties.

-Also, contact the WDNR environmental impact coordinator to ask whether the property is 6(f).
-To determine whether the requirements of 6(f) apply, it may be necessary to contact the WDNR's Community Financial Assistance at 608-267-0497 or fax 608-267-0496.
+Also, contact the WDNR environmental analysis liaison to ask whether the property is 6(f).
+To determine whether the requirements of 6(f) apply, it may be necessary to contact the WDNR's federal stewardship grant coordinator.